itkhanz/selenium-frameworks/CucumberBDD-OC/README.md

 </plugin>
 ````

-* It will generate the report but the build will mark as BUILD SUCCESSS.
+* It will generate the report but the build will mark as BUILD SUCCESS.
 To solve this [issue](https://stackoverflow.com/a/52206782), add the
   following flag to your plugin configuration.

 ````xml